 - Add the garlic and cook for 1 minute.

-- Add stock, lentils, water, and thyme and bring to a boil.
-Reduce heat let gently simmer, covered, for about 45 minutes.
+- Add broth, lentils, and thyme and bring to a boil.
+Reduce to a simmer, covered, for about 45 minutes.
+Serve!

 Lentil Soup with a Ham Bone